-- You apply to Bromley Council for a Deferred Payment Agreement. - The Council can decide whether it will or will not accept your application.
-If the Council accepts your application, it will carry out a full financial assessment and calculate whether it can agree to your request. - 3.
-The Council will consider how much the care home charges will be, how much equity you have in the property and the level of risk to the Council. - 4.
-If the Council offer you a Deferred Payment Agreement, you will pay a weekly contribution towards the cost of the care home that is based only on your usual income and any savings above £14,250. - 5.
-This leaves a shortfall in your contribution to meet the care home fees which the Council will pay on your behalf.

-- 6. The payments that the Council make which relate to the value of your home will build up as a deferred debt to Bromley Council. - 7.
-The Council will place a legal charge upon your former home at the Land Registry to ensure that the debt is repaid when the agreement ends. - 8.
-You will receive a copy of the written agreement which the Council will ask you to sign.
-The Council will not confirm the placement contract with the home until the Deferred Payment Agreement is signed and the charge is secured upon your property. - 9.
-The Council charges a fee to cover the cost of the property search and placing a charge upon your property at the Land Registry, which is payable in advance.
-If the property has never been registered at the Land Registry previously, you may have to pay an additional administration charge to cover the cost of registering the property and placing the charge.
+- 1 You apply to Bromley Council for a Deferred Payment Agreement. - The Council can decide whether it will or will not accept your application.
+If the Council accepts your application, it will carry out a full financial assessment and calculate whether it can agree to your request. - The Council will consider how much the care home charges will be, how much equity you have in the property and the level of risk to the Council. - If the Council offers you a Deferred Payment Agreement, you will pay a weekly contribution towards the cost of the care home that is based only on your usual income and any savings above £14,250. - This leaves a shortfall in your contribution to meet the care home fees which the Council will pay on your behalf. - The payments that the Council make which relate to the value of your home will build up as a deferred debt to Bromley Council. - The Council will place a legal charge upon your former home at the Land Registry to ensure that the debt is repaid when the agreement ends. - 8 You will receive a copy of the written agreement which the Council will ask you to sign.
+The Council will not confirm the placement contract with the home until the Deferred Payment Agreement is signed and the charge is secured upon your property. - The Council charges a fee to cover the cost of the property search and placing a charge upon your property at the Land Registry, which is payable in advance.
+If the property has never been registered at the Land Registry previously, you may have to pay an additional administration charge to cover the cost of registering the property and placing the charge. - Interest will be charged on the deferred debt until the debt has been repaid in full.

-The process for applying for a Deferred Payment Agreement from Bromley Council, continued

-- 10. Interest will be charged on the deferred debt until the debt has been repaid in full.
 The interest rate is specified in the most recently published report by the Office of Budget Responsibility plus 0.15%.
+The interest rate will change every six months on 1 January and 1 July of each year.

+Cont'd The process for applying for a Deferred Payment Agreement from Bromley Council
-The interest rate will change every six months on 1 January and 1 July of each year. - 11.
-The Council will send you a statement at the end of March and September each year showing the amount of deferred care fees and any administration charges or interest that has been added to the debt which is due to be repaid to the Council.
-The statement will also show the relevant interest rates and the remaining equity in your property. - 13.
-The Council allows 90 days after the date of death for your executors to sell the property.
-Interest will continue to accrue from the date of your death until the debt has been repaid.

-- 14. The charge on the property is removed once the property is sold and the debt repaid to the Council. - 15.
-If the property is not sold and the debt repaid within this time, we may consider taking legal action if we believe your executors are not taking active steps to repay the debt.
+- The Council will send you a statement at the end of March and September each year showing the amount of deferred care fees and any administration charges or interest that has been added to the debt which is due to be repaid to the Council.
+The statement will also show the relevant interest rates and the remaining equity in your property. - The Council allows 90 days after the date of death for your executors to sell the property.
+Interest will continue to accrue from the date of your death until the debt has been repaid. - The charge on the property is removed once the property is sold and the debt repaid to the Council. - If the property is not sold and the debt repaid within this time, we may consider taking legal action if we believe your executors are not taking active steps to repay the debt.